Best movies to watch on Disney Plus UK – from Star Wars to Frozen - TheNewsTrace

 Moana

 This Disney animated journey options Dwayne ‘The Rock’ Johnson as a singing demigod.
-And if you happen to wanted extra cause to watch, the story of the titular teen chosen by the ocean itself to reunite a mystical relic with the goddess Te Fiti, makes this price a watch.
+And in the event you wanted extra purpose to watch, the story of the titular teen chosen by the ocean itself to reunite a mystical relic with the goddess Te Fiti, makes this price a watch.
 TL

 Starring: Dwayne Johnson, Rachel Home, Temuera Morrison, Jemaine Clement, Nicole Scherzinger, Alan Tudyk